 Each year we see website design trends that come to dominate the scene.
 The internet has grown and changed a lot over the years and we’ve more recently seen the reign of mobile and the introduction of AR, AI, AMP, and more into our vocabulary.
 We really see and feel these changes in web design trends.

-Some years, design creativity was rampant with a lack of grid structure and adoption of illustrations.
-Other years, we’ve seen the rise of hamburger menus and other simplified aesthetics.
+For some years, design creativity was rampant with a lack of grid structure and the adoption of illustrations.
+In other years, we’ve seen the rise of hamburger menus and other simplified aesthetics.
 One thing 2020 will have in common with 2019 is the fact that mobile is still king.
 Mobile traffic accounts for over half of all traffic on the web and the increased use of smartphones has made the mobile experience even more important than the desktop one.

 Simple landing pages

 Busy front pages with headlines, lots of photos, massive amounts of text, and more are long gone and, in their stead, are replaced by the simple page.
 The new trend is that pages exist with next to no words on the page and very minimal and carefully placed calls-to-action taking precedence.
 Many simple websites have a background with a title, a donate button, and an email opt-in form.
 Blog pages and other interior pages are routed within sub-navigation.

 Animations can be distracting, but when done right they can also direct visitors’ eyes to the real message.
 Animations can lead to a better user experience and more click throughs.
 The transitions and time delays can create a very natural eye movement toward the action we want you to take.